 Using an office label maker – or somebody in the office with very good handwriting – make labels for each individual cable.
 Make sure to label each one separately, and at each end.
 This is important because in some cases the cable itself may be making its way through several rooms or walls, and knowing exactly where it originates and where it’s intended to go can make the difference between screaming in frustration and a quick and easy hook-up.

 Colour coding is also very helpful, as you can group cables of the same type into categories, such as specific offices, parts of the building, type of equipment they connect to, and so on.
-Cabling professionals often have their own colour code standards, and the best way to simplify this process is by erring towards whatever that standard is.
+Cabling professionals often have their own color code standards, and the best way to simplify this process is by erring towards whatever that standard is.

 Lengths of your office cabling is important as well, and for several reasons.
 As stated above, audio/visual cabling signal quality is thought to benefit by the shortest possible cable length from source to output, but keeping your cable lengths to a minimum also helps to keep everything neat and tidy.
 Of course, you may be thinking far enough ahead to consider a move or office reconfiguration in the future, so you may not want to cut those lines too short.
 If this is the case, cable ties work well to bundle groups of cables together.
-Acting as sort of an external trunk, you can group types of cables, colours or room cables together like this, neatly rolling up and binding the unused portions so that they are not a hazard.
+Acting as sort of an external trunk, you can group types of cables, colors, or room cables together like this, neatly rolling up and binding the unused portions so that they are not a hazard.
 Messy cables are not only an eyesore, but they can potentially cause a great deal of aggravation.
 If tripped over, you could be risking employee safety, but also you run the risk of disconnecting vital network, data, voice or other cables that power your business.

 Computer Medic On Call is committed to bringing you the highest quality computer service available for all of your information and systems needs.
 Serving in Broward and West Palm Beach in Florida State for IT Support.
 Our experience provides us with the skills to offer a range of high quality computer services.